 Of course, POD sounds like an easy way to make a living, but that isn’t entirely true.
-There are drawbacks and benefits to it that must be considered before making a move.
+It has drawbacks and benefits that must be considered before making a move.

 Let’s examine it closer.

-1. Low startup costs.
-Unlike traditional retailers, there’s no need to invest thousands of dollars into your idea before you even start selling. $100 is enough to begin.
-You’ll get your domain name, Shopify subscription (for the first few months) or even a nice WordPress theme with a few premium plugins.
-You don’t need to store anything and you still have a complete catalog of products.
+- Low startup costs.
+Unlike traditional retailers, you don’t need to invest thousands of dollars into your idea before selling. $100 is enough to begin.
+You’ll get your domain name, Shopify subscription (for the first few months), or even a nice WordPress theme with a few premium plugins.
+You don’t need to store anything and still have a complete catalog of products.

-2. Quick to set up.
+- Quick to set up.
 The time of needing to hire a web designer is over.
-With all the available themes, guides, plugins and templates, you can have your store up and running in no time.
+With all the available themes, guides, plugins, and templates, your store can be up and running in no time.

-3. No need for inventory space.
-Your supplier takes care of order fulfillment, while you can focus on selling.
+- No need for inventory space.
+Your supplier takes care of order fulfillment while you focus on selling.

-4. Easy to experiment with product designs.
-Whenever you’re up to something new, you only need to arrange it with your print partner and add it to your store.
+- Easy to experiment with product designs.
+Whenever you’re up to something new, you only need to arrange it with your Print Provider and add it to your store.

-5. Access to international markets.
-Your store will be able to ship goods wherever your manufacturer can ship goods.
-And most manufacturers deliver internationally.
+- Access to international markets.
+Your store will be able to ship goods wherever your manufacturer can ship them.
+And most manufacturers deliver globally.

-6. Scale and test new products without financial risk.
-You can see which designs sell well and which don’t, so you can easily make adjustments on the go, easing the financial burden while you make a living with your new venture.
+- Scale and test new products without financial risk.
+You can see which designs sell and which don’t, so you can easily adjust on the go, easing the financial burden while you make a living with your new venture.

-7. Ability to customize and sell YOUR unique designs.
-If you’re a graphic designer, artist or someone who knows people that produce beautiful visual content, POD presents a chance to make money by creating your own unique brand.
+- Ability to customize and sell your unique designs.
+If you’re a graphic designer, artist, or someone who knows people that produce beautiful visual content, POD presents a chance to make money by creating your unique brand.

-8. Products are hard to copy for competition.
-Unlike most dropshipping businesses, no one can have the same products as you do.
+- Products are hard to copy for competition.
+Unlike most dropshipping businesses, no one can have the same products as you.

-1. Finding a profitable niche and learning to recognize good designs can take time.
-Learning the ins and outs of POD business takes time.
-It takes time to find reliable suppliers, it takes time to discover the most profitable designs and it takes time and effort to grow your business.
+- Finding a profitable niche and learning to recognize good designs can take time.
+Learning the ins and outs of POD takes a while.
+It takes time to find reliable suppliers, it takes time to discover the most profitable designs, and it takes time and effort to grow your business.

-2. Low entry barrier.
+- Low entry barrier.
 Even if you sell the coolest merchandise with the best designs, you still need to be ready to stand your ground.
-Your suppliers are working with your competitors as well, and there are many other suppliers, too.
+Your suppliers are also working with your competitors, and there are many other suppliers.
 The competition can be fierce, so bring your A-game.

-3. Returns management can be tricky.
-Make sure that your return policy is aligned with your supplier’s return policy.
+- Returns management can be tricky.
+Make sure your return policy aligns with your supplier’s return policy.

-4. There might be some added costs.
-If you’re serious about making a living without a job and focus only on your store, you might want to spend more to sell.
-Domain registration, plugins, payment gateway, paid ads cost extra, but they also give you a competitive advantage.
+- There may be some added costs.
+If you’re serious about making a living without a job and focusing only on your store, you might want to spend more to sell.
+Domain registration, plugins, payment gateway, and paid ads cost extra, but they also give you a competitive advantage.

-As you can see, there are some things to consider before you decide to set up your own POD store.
-There’s still remarkably less risk and hassle compared to opening a regular e-commerce store, and this could serve you as a first step to make a living without a job.
+As you see, there are some things to consider before setting up your own POD store.
+There’s still remarkably less risk and hassle compared to opening a regular eCommerce store, and this could serve you as a first step to making a living without a job.

 By now, you already know the idea behind a POD store.

-In theory, it goes like this: you create a website and get your original designs, find a suitable POD vendor and promote your products until you make a sale.
-The manufacturer prints your product, packages it and ships it to your customer.
-When your customer receives the goods, all involved parties win: you and your supplier made a profit and the client has received what he or she wanted.
+In theory, it goes like this: you create a website, get your original designs, find a suitable POD vendor, and promote your products until you make a sale.
+The manufacturer prints your product, packages it, and ships it to your customer.
+When your customer receives the goods, all involved parties win: you and your supplier make a profit, and the client has received what they wanted.

-You might want to use phone cases, mugs or even custom all over print t-shirts as the raw items to place your designs… However, you shouldn’t decide that before you do some proper research.
+You might want to use phone cases, mugs, or even custom all-over-print t-shirts as the raw items to place your designs.
+However, you shouldn’t decide without proper research.

-First, you need to discover a niche where you can thrive.
+First, you need to discover a niche you can thrive in.
 It can be something as specific as “cats on synthesizers in space” or something broader like “manga comics.”
-If you don’t have anything specific in mind, write a list of 20-30 things that you like.
+If you have nothing specific in mind, write a list of 20-30 things you like.
 For instance: basketball, ecotourism, healthy food, biking, etc.